Cornish diaspora: United Kingdom

 Cornish people have also moved to a number of other parts of England and the rest of the United Kingdom.
-Close to the Cornish county border with Devon is the naval city of Plymouth which has had an influx of Cornish people since time immemorial and, during the rise of Devonport Dockyard, was a source of income for many Cornish.
+Close to the Cornish county border with Devon is the naval city of Plymouth which has had an influx of Cornish people since time immemorial and, during the rise of Devonport Dockyard, was a source of income for many Cornishmen.
 Historically the surname Cornish/Cornishe/Cornyshe was given to a Cornish person who had left Cornwall and this surname can be found throughout the British Isles.
 Today there are significant Cornish populations in Plymouth, Bristol and the capital, London, which is also home to London Cornish RFC.
 Within Great Britain, Cornish families were attracted from Cornwall to North East England—-particularly on Teesside, East Cleveland—-to partake in ironstone and alum mining (see:Ironstone mining in Cleveland and North Yorkshire), as a means to earn wealth by using their mining skill.
 This has resulted in a concentration of Cornish names on and around Teesside that persists into the 21st century.
 Other areas settled by Cornish miners were Roose in Cumbria and parts of south Wales.
 In addition Cornish farming families took advantage of cheap agricultural land to relocate to north west Essex, specifically the Great Dunmow area, where the surrounding villages of Stebbing and Lindsell boast descendants with Cornish surnames such as Lanyon, Menhinick and Trembath.